jithubaiju55/ai-dbug/README.md

 ## 🤝 Contributing

-We love contributions!
+ love contributions!
 Here's how you can help:

 ### Add New Error Explanations